Contact us at email@example.com

 Find us on facebook

-The current ISSCL committee members are: Dr Anne Markey (President), Dr Patricia Kennon (Vice-President), Dr Róisín Adams, Dr Marnie Hay, Dr Áine McGillicuddy, Brian Mac Maghnuis, Rebecca Long and Dr Caoimhe Nic Lochlainn.
+The current ISSCL committee members are: Dr Patricia Kennon (President), Dr Anne Markey (Vice-President), Dr Suzanne Carroll, Dr Claire M. Dunne, Rebecca Long, Dr Áine McGillicuddy, Brian Mac Maghnuis, Dr Caoimhe Nic Lochlainn, and Jane O’Hanlon.

 Patricia Kennon is a Lecturer in English Literature in the School of Education, National University of Ireland, Maynooth and is the Vice President of the Irish Society for the Study of Children’s Literature.
 She is a former Editor in Chief and Features Editor of Inis: The Children’s Books Magazine and a former President of iBbY Ireland, the Irish national section of IBBY.
 She won a 2010 National Award for Excellence in Teaching from the National Academy for Integration of Research, Teaching and Learning.
 Her research interests include young-adult science fiction, gender in children’s literature and popular culture, fandom studies, intercultural education, visual culture and Victorian literature.